 I tried rubbing in all directions, but I created a smooth finish by rubbing perpendicular to the direction of the wax bar strokes.
-If body heat and friction aren’t enough to smooth out the wax, you can use a hair dryer to warm it up.
-I didn’t find that a hair dryer was necessary though.
+If body heat and friction aren’t enough to smooth out the wax, you can use a hairdryer to warm it up.
+I didn’t find that a hairdryer was necessary though.

 (Update: Wax tends to dry out when stored for months, even when wrapped in plastic.
-You can softened your wax by microwaving it for about 10 seconds.
+You can soften your wax by microwaving it for about 10 seconds.
 The surface also forms a sort of crust as it dries out.
 You can just scrape off that layer to expose the softer wax underneath.)

 Just work in small sections, using the corner of the bar to get into the cracks and seams.
 The wax will stay sticky (and have a distinct smell) for a couple of days while it dries.
 I recommend letting the wax dry overnight before sewing with your fabric.